B.3. Configuration Files

 In earlier versions of Wireshark, official information from the IEEE Registration Authority was distributed in this format as the manuf file in the global configuration folder.
 In current versions of Wireshark, this information is compiled into the program to speed startup, but if a file is present in the global configuration folder it is still read, and can be used to supplement or replace the official data just as the personal file does.
 The compiled-in information can be written out in this format as a report with tshark -G manuf.

-The settings from this file are read in at program start and never written by Wireshark.
+The settings from this file are read in at program start, and reloaded when opening a new capture file or changing the configuration profile, and never written by Wireshark.

 preferences